shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

      ```bash
      touch cavity.foam
      ```
-4. Post-process the results using **ParaView**:
+5. Post-process the results using **ParaView**:
    - To use **ParaView** on Windows with files from your `wsl` environment, you need to copy the necessary files to a location in your Windows filesystem.
 This step ensures **ParaView** can access these files.
      - Open the current directory in `Windows File Explorer` from the Linux terminal:
        ```bash
        explorer.exe .
        ```
      - Copy the cavity case directory from the `wsl` directory to a location in your Windows filesystem.
-For example, you can copy it to your "Documents" folder on Windows.
+For example, you can copy it to your 'Documents' folder on Windows.
 This will make it accessible to **ParaView** running on Windows.
    - Launch **ParaView** on your Windows machine.
-   - Use the "File &rarr; Open" menu to navigate to the copied case files on your Windows filesystem and open the file with the extension `.foam`.
+   - Use the 'File &rarr; Open' menu to navigate to the copied case files on your Windows filesystem and open the file with the extension '.foam'.
-   - After opening the `.foam` file in **ParaView**, click the "Apply" button in the "Properties" panel on the left.
+   - After opening the '.foam' file in **ParaView**, click the 'Apply' button in the 'Properties' panel on the left.
-5. Here is what you should see if everything was done correctly:
+6. Here is what you should see if everything was done correctly:

    ![plot_ldc_raw](ldc_raw.png)